AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/09-Ex2-2-use-word-create-response-template.md

     - Reflect Tailwind’s confident and trusted brand voice.
     - Capture all the information needed to properly evaluate a product-quality concern.
-    - Clearly outline the actions Tailwind took, as well as next steps the dealer must follow.
+    - Clearly outline the actions Tailwind took, as well as the next steps the dealer must follow.
     - Work well as a repeatable, clean format for email, Word attachments, or internal documentation.

-    The template should include the following sections: Issue Summary, Product Details, Troubleshooting Actions Taken, Required Dealer Follow‑Up, Expected Timeline.
+    The template should include the following sections: Issue Summary, Product Details, Troubleshooting Actions Taken, Required Dealer Follow‑Up, and Expected Timeline.
     ```
       ![](../media/module-9/E2T2S4-0306.png)